Async tasks

 marmot tasks list [flags…]

-marmot tasks show <id>
+marmot tasks get <id>

 marmot tasks remove <id>